 The precision of this method is hard to predict because it depends on UAV’s actual speed, which depends on the wind, temperature, payload weight, acceleration/deceleration, etc.

 In most cases for a photogrammetry survey camera shall look straight down.
-Please make sure that the “set camera” attitude action with a 90-degree tilt angle is selected for the photogrammetry segment (Figure 17).
+Please make sure that the “Set camera” attitude action with a 90-degree tilt angle is selected for the photogrammetry segment (Figure 17).

 Figure 17 Setting the camera's attitude and position with a 90-degree tilt angle

 For urban areas with vertical surfaces, we recommend making another pass over the areas with the camera tilted at 45 degrees (Figure 18).
-That will enable to capture of the walls and increase the quality of the point cloud.
+This will enable to capture of the walls and increase the quality of the point cloud.

 Figure 18 Setting the camera's attitude and position with a 45-degree tilt angle